 Cell Phones for Soldiers Fast Facts:Since 2004, Cell Phones for Soldiers...

-- Have provided 181 million minutes of free talk time
+- Have provided more than 204 million minutes of free talk time

 - July 2012 launched Helping Heroes Home, to provide emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.

 HistorySince its inception in 2004, Cell Phones for Soldiers has worked to keep military families connected by providing FREE communication tools to those serving overseas in the United States military.
-In seven years, the registered 501(c)(3) has provided troops with more than 2.5 million prepaid calling cards, equating to 181 million minutes of FREE talk time.
+For a decade, the registered 501(c)(3) has provided troops with an estimated 3.3 million prepaid calling cards, equating to more then 204 million minutes of FREE talk time.

 Cell Phones for Soldiers hopes to continue its mission to provide troops with FREE calls home through generous monetary contributions and the recycling of used mobile phones.
 Used mobile phones from all service providers are accepted.
 Each $5 contribution, or donated device valued at $5, will provide troops with 2.5 hours of FREE talk time.